Australia Subclass 485 Visa – Guide 2026 + Stay-Back Calculator | Guide to Heights QEAC #10439

 🚨

-You only have 6 months from your degree award date to apply.
-Late applications are strictly not accepted under any circumstances.
-Start preparing the moment your university confirms your course completion — do not wait for the graduation ceremony.
+You have 6 months from your course completion date to apply.
+Late applications are not accepted.
+Start preparing the moment your university confirms course completion — do not wait for the graduation ceremony.

 • Ensure your passport is valid for your intended stay — renew before applying if needed

-• Apply for your AFP National Police Check right away at afp.gov.au ↗ — the system can take up to 24 hours, you must apply at least 1 day before lodgement
+• Apply for your AFP National Police Check at afp.gov.au ↗ — at least 1 day before lodging (never the same day)

-• Book a health examination at an approved panel physician clinic — completing before lodging significantly speeds up processing
+• Book a health examination at an approved panel physician — completing it before lodging speeds up processing

-• Purchase or extend health insurance (OSHC transitioning to OVHC or private) covering you and all family members for the full stay period
+• Switch from OSHC to OVHC / private health insurance covering you and all family for the full stay

-• Confirm your English test results are valid and meet minimum scores — must be within 12 months of your application date (from 7 August 2025 onwards)
+• Confirm your English test is valid — within 12 months of applying (from 7 August 2025 onwards)

 Step 2 — Gather All Documents

-Refer to the full checklist in the next section.
-Scan all documents in colour and clearly.
-Save multi-page documents as a single file.
-All non-English documents must be translated by a NAATI-accredited translator ↗ (for translators in Australia).
-Do not attach unnecessary documents.
+Use the full checklist below.
+Scan documents in colour and clearly, and save multi-page documents as a single file.
+Non-English documents must be translated by a NAATI-accredited translator ↗ (for translators in Australia).

 Step 3 — Apply Online in ImmiAccount